Geography of Bosnia and Herzegovina

-Bosnia and Herzegovina is located in Southeastern Europe, in the western Balkans.
-It has a 932 km border with Croatia to the north and southwest, a 357 km border with Serbia to the east, and a 249 km border with Montenegro to the southeast.
+Bosnia and Herzegovina is located in Southeastern Europe.
+Situated in the western Balkans, it has a 932 km border with Croatia to the north and southwest, a 357 km border with Serbia to the east, and a 249 km border with Montenegro to the southeast.
 It borders the Adriatic Sea along its 24 km coastline.

 The most striking features of the local terrain are valleys and mountains which measure up to 2386 m in height.
 The country is mostly mountainous, encompassing the central Dinaric Alps.
 The northeastern parts reach into the Pannonian basin, while in the south it borders the Adriatic Sea.

 The country's natural resources include coal, iron ore, bauxite, manganese, nickel, clay, gypsum, salt, sand, timber and hydropower.

 Regions

 The country's name comes from the two regions Bosnia and Herzegovina, which have a very vaguely defined border between them.
 Bosnia occupies the northern areas which are roughly four fifths of the entire country, while Herzegovina occupies the rest in the southern part of the country.

 The major cities are the capital Sarajevo, Banja Luka and Bihać in the northwest region known as Bosanska Krajina, Tuzla in the northeast, Zenica in the central part of Bosnia and Mostar is the capital of Herzegovina.

 The south part of Bosnia has Mediterranean climate and a great deal of agriculture.
 Central Bosnia is the most mountainous part of Bosnia featuring prominent mountains Vlašić, Čvrsnica, and Prenj.
 Eastern Bosnia also features mountains like Trebević, Jahorina, Igman, Bjelašnica and Treskavica.
 It was here that the 1984 Winter Olympics were held.

-Eastern Bosnia is heavily forested along the river Drina, and overall close to 50% of Bosnia and Herzegovina is forested.
-Most forest areas are in Central, Eastern and Western parts of Bosnia.
+In Bosnia and Herzegovina forest cover is around 43% of the total land area, equivalent to 2,187,910 hectares (ha) of forest in 2020, down from 2,210,000 hectares (ha) in 1990.
+For the year 2015, 74% of the forest area was reported to be under public ownership and 26% private ownership.
+Eastern Bosnia is heavily forested along the river Drina and most forest areas are in Central, Eastern and Western parts of Bosnia.
 Northern Bosnia contains very fertile agricultural land along the river Sava and the corresponding area is heavily farmed.
 This farmland is a part of the Parapannonian Plain stretching into neighbouring Croatia and Serbia.
 The river Sava and corresponding Posavina river basin hold the cities of Brčko, Bosanski Šamac, Bosanski Brod and Bosanska Gradiška.

 The northwest part of Bosnia is called Bosanska Krajina and holds the cities of Banja Luka, Prijedor, Sanski Most, Jajce, Cazin, Velika Kladuša and Bihać.
 Kozara National Park and Mrakovica World War II monument is located in this region.

 The country has only 20 km of coastline, around the town of Neum in the Herzegovina-Neretva Canton, although surrounded by Croatian peninsulas it is possible to get to the middle of the Adriatic from Neum.
-By United Nations law, Bosnia has a right of passage to the outer sea.
+Through the United Nations Convention on the Law of the Sea, Bosnia has a right of innocent passage to the outer sea.
 Neum has many hotels and is an important tourism destination.